telerik/kendo-ui-core/docs/basics/jquery-initialization.md

 Please be careful **not** to initialize a widget on the same DOM element **more than once**.
 That often happens when using Kendo UI server wrappers (they are initialized automatically), or scenarios in which a widget is created in an event handler executed multiple times.
-A common mistake is to recreate a widget instance when the goal is to get the instance object. **Duplicate initialization is not supported** and results in unexpected side effects.
+A common mistake is to recreate a widget instance when the goal is only to get the instance object. **Duplicate initialization is not supported** and results in unexpected side effects.

 ### Example - Incorrect Duplicate Initialization